 5.4.1 Description: The City shall require adequate long-term operation and maintenance of stormwater management facilities owned by the City.
-City Inspectors inspect stormwater management facilities annually, generally in the Fall, and inform city departments responsible for the stormwater management facilities of any deficiencies found.
+Public Works personnel inspect stormwater management facilities annually, generally in the fall, and inform City departments responsible for the stormwater management facilities of any deficiencies found.

-City departments are responsible for maintaining stormwater management facilities on properties they manage unless an alternative agreement with another city department has been established.
+City departments are responsible for maintaining stormwater management facilities on properties they manage unless an alternative agreement with another City department has been established.